midlantica/LovelyBunchOfCoconuts/content/quotes/Socialism-irons-out-Lawrence-Reed.md

 ---
-title: "Socialism irons out the boom-bust cycle"
+title: 'Socialism irons out the boom-bust cycle'
 ---

 ## "Socialism irons out the boom-bust cycle by eliminating the boom part."